-From supply chain disruptions to scheduling and resourcing delays, the last year was rife with obstacles for industrial sector businesses.
-As we close out the first quarter of the new year, the outlook is much rosier.
-With the global economy beginning to rebound, construction companies and others in the industrial sector find themselves in an ideal situation for acquiring new prospects.
+From supply chain disruptions to scheduling and resourcing delays, the last year was full of obstacles for industrial sector businesses.
+As we close out the first quarter of the new year, the outlook is much more positive.
+With the global economy beginning to rebound, construction companies and others in the industrial sector are in an ideal position to acquire new prospects.

 Opportunity knocks, but is your company prepared to answer?
-Make sure these five, must-have building blocks are part of your strategy to maximise your growth efforts.
+Make sure these five essential building blocks are part of your strategy to maximise growth.

 Building Block #1: Improving Marketing and Sales

-Now is the best time to increase your brand’s visibility in the marketplace.
-Some companies were not fortunate enough to survive the turbulent times in 2020.
-For those who muscled through and emerged on the other side ready to continue the fight, securing customer leads is the first step in the “survive and thrive” process.
-This is where good marketing and sales strategies come into play.
+Now is the best time to increase your brand’s visibility.
+Some companies did not survive the turbulence of 2020.
+For those that did, securing customer leads is the first step in the “survive and thrive” process.
+This is where good marketing and sales strategies matter.
 If your organisation is not working with a marketing and communications professional, it needs to correct that oversight quickly.

-Launching an aggressive marketing campaign can give you an edge over competitors in the marketplace.
-Akin to putting out an “open for business” sign, the right advertising and sales strategies let prospective clients know you are ready and willing to meet their needs.
-A good brand website is still your number-one resource for getting noticed by your preferred clientele.
-Around 85 per cent of consumers conduct online research before consider doing business with a company.
-If your company is lacking a website, it can hurt your chances of being selected.
+Launching an aggressive marketing campaign can give you an edge in the marketplace.
+A strong website remains your number-one resource for being discovered.
+Around 85 per cent of consumers conduct online research before considering a business.
+If you lack a website, you reduce your chances of being selected.

 Building Block #2: Competing for Government Contracts